Campari: History

-Russian market

-As of December 2024, Campari Group continues to operate in Russia.
-Following Russia's invasion of Ukraine in February 2022, Campari Group announced the suspension of all investments in Russia, including advertising and promotional activities, and scaled down operations to the minimum necessary to pay its local staff.
-Despite these measures, Campari's products remain available in the Russian market.
-In August 2023, reports indicated that Campari planned to introduce a new aperitif, Sarti Rosa, in Russia, suggesting a potential expansion of its product offerings in the country.

 Use

 Campari is often used in cocktails and is commonly served with soda water or citrus juice (most often pink grapefruit juice), often garnished with either blood orange or blood lime slice (mainly in Australia) or mixed with prosecco as a spritz.

 Campari is an essential ingredient in several IBA official cocktails (of which Campari is a sponsor): the negroni, the Americano (which was named at a time when few Americans were aware of Campari), the boulevardier, and the old pal (removed from IBA list in 1987), as well as other drinks such as the Garibaldi.
 It is a common ingredient in spritzes, though other apéritif bitters are also common.

 In the Italian market, Campari mixed with soda water is sold in individual bottles as Campari Soda (10% alcohol by volume).
 Campari Soda is packaged in a distinctive bottle that was designed by Italian artist Fortunato Depero in 1932.

 Ratings

 Wine Enthusiast has reviewed Campari on a number of occasions, giving it a score of "96/100" in 2023.